 About this site

 This site focuses upon rehabilitation as a body of professional expertise, separate from and additional to other professional expertise.
 The site is relevant to all healthcare (and other) professions that engage in rehabilitation.
 It is also relevant to one non-professional group – the patient, their family, and their friends – and to any interested member of the public.
 Its goal is to promote the formation of a body or organisation that represents rehabilitation as an area of expertise.
 More information, including about governance and values, can be found here.

 Clinical content – what is rehabilitation?

 These pages answer the question, what is rehabilitation?
 They describe the process in some detail, (here) but they also describe the context in which this process occurs – the biopsychosocial model of illness. (here).
-At present, there is little about specific treatments such as retraining walking in people after stroke or amputation of a leg.
+At present, the site has little about specific treatments such as retraining walking in people after stroke or amputation of a leg.

 Academic content – education, training, research

 There is a major focus on training in rehabilitation.
 It discusses matters such as what specific rehabilitation knowledge and skills are needed by someone from any profession who wishes to gain expertise in rehabilitation.
 Much of the content draws on my experience in developing a curriculum and syllabus for doctors training in rehabilitation, and there is a specific part devoted to medical training (here).
 This focus reflects the current situation; only doctors have specific training in rehabilitation.
 The content introduces concepts such as entrustability, competence, and capabilities in practice also covered in blog posts.
 There is a small part on research, including a feed from the Clinical Rehabilitation Twitter account which highlights 4-6 new papers a week. (here)

 Blog posts – eight categories, broad scope